Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Bacterial tracheitis is a rare disease that occurs in children of any age.
-The most common tracheitis is caused by Staphylococcus aureus, pre-moly Streptococcus group A and Haemophilus influenzae type b.
+Bacterial tracheitis is a rare disease that occurs in children of all ages.
+The most common bacteria that cause tracheitis are Staphylococcus aureus, group A premolytic streptococcus, and Haemophilus influenzae type b.

 Symptoms of bacterial tracheitis

-Tracheitis begins acutely and is characterized by a stridor, a high fever, and also frequent abundant purulent discharge.
-As in patients with epiglotitis, the child may have severe intoxication and respiratory failure, which can progress rapidly and require intubation of the trachea.
+Tracheitis begins acutely and is characterized by stridor, high fever, and often copious purulent discharge.
+As in patients with epiglottitis, the child may experience severe intoxication and respiratory failure, which may progress rapidly and require tracheal intubation.

 What's bothering you?